Man-eating animal

 Head of the Champawat tiger, which killed over 430 people in Nepal and India, before being shot by Jim Corbett in 1907.
 Because of her broken upper and lower right canines, she was not able to hunt her natural prey, and started feeding on humans.

 A man-eating animal or man-eater is an individual animal or being that preys on humans as a pattern of hunting behavior.
 This does not include the scavenging of corpses, a single attack born of opportunity or desperate hunger, or the incidental eating of a human that the animal has killed in self-defense.
-However, all three cases (especially the last two) may habituate an animal to eating human flesh or to attacking humans, and may foster the development of man-eating behavior.

 Although humans can be attacked by many kinds of non-human animals, man-eating animals are those that have incorporated human flesh into their usual diet and actively hunt and kill humans.
 Most reported cases of man-eaters have involved lions, tigers, leopards, polar bears, and large crocodilians.
-However, they are not the only predators that will attack humans if given the chance; a wide variety of species have also been known to adopt humans as usual prey, including various bears, spotted and striped hyenas, and Komodo dragons.

 Felids

 Tigers

 The man-eater of Segur, a young man-eating male Bengal tiger who killed 5 people in the Nilgiri Hills of Tamil Nadu state in South India.

 Tigers are recorded to have killed more people than any other big cat, and have been responsible for more human deaths through direct attack than any other wild mammal.
-About 1,000 people were reportedly killed each year in India during the early 1900s, with one individual Bengal tigress killing 436 people in India.
+About 1,000 people were reportedly killed each year in India during the early 1900s, with one individual Bengal tigress killing 436 people in India and Nepal.
 Tigers killed 129 people in the Sundarbans mangrove forest from 1969 to 1971.
 Unlike leopards and lions, man-eating tigers rarely enter human habitations to acquire prey.
 The majority of victims were reportedly in the tiger's territory when the attack took place.
 Additionally, tiger attacks mostly occur during daylight hours, unlike those involving leopards and lions.

 The Sundarbans is home to approximately 600 royal Bengal tigers who before modern times used to "regularly kill 50 or 60 people a year".
-In 2008, a loss of habitat due to the Cyclone Sidr led to an increase in the number of attacks on humans in the Indian side of the Sundarbans, as tigers were crossing over to the Indian side from Bangladesh.
+In 2008, a loss of habitat due to Cyclone Sidr led to an increase in the number of attacks on humans in the Indian side of the Sundarbans, as tigers were crossing over to the Indian side from Bangladesh.

 A theory promoted to explain this increase in attacks suggests that, since tigers drink fresh water, the salinity of the area waters serve as a destabilizing factor in the diet and life of tigers of Sundarbans, keeping them in constant discomfort and making them extremely aggressive.
 Other theories include the sharing of their habitat with humans and the consumption of human corpses during floods.